 In the mental health and abuse survivor community on the internet, I think this responsibility is something that we need to take very seriously.
 I’m not sure everyone does, though.

-For myself, when I started this blog, way back in 2001, I set out with a goal of simply making sure there was something out there where someone could find another survivor and maybe get some encouragement from knowing they were not alone in their struggles.
-17 years later, that is still the guiding principle behind this site, and all of the social media accounts tied to it.
-From day one, I knew what I couldn’t do and still accomplish that goal, and that was to belittle people, tear people down, judge them, or proclaim to hold the truth of all things related to mental health and surviving.
+When I started this blog way back in 2001, I set out with a goal of simply making sure there was something out there where someone could find another survivor and maybe get some encouragement from knowing they were not alone in their struggles.
+17 years later, that is still the guiding principle behind this site and all of the social media accounts tied to it.
+From day one, I knew what I couldn’t do and still accomplish that goal, and that was to belittle people, tear people down, judge them, or proclaim to hold the truth of all things related to mental health and survival.
 I didn’t want this to become a negative place, even though we all have our struggles.
-I have tried very hard to provide helpful and positive information, while also being as careful as I could to not share anything that wasn’t true, or was trying to manipulate people.
+I have tried very hard to provide helpful and positive information while also being as careful as I could to not share anything that wasn’t true or was trying to manipulate people.

-Over the years I’ve written or shared many, many things.
-Some of the things I’ve linked to I thought were worth some more thought or discussion even if I didn’t completely agree with the writer, or they chose their words poorly, and over the years I’m sure not everyone has agreed with everything I have written.
-But I hope, at the very least, we can agree that I’ve tried as best as I can to allow for as much thoughtful interaction as I can.
+Over the years, I’ve written or shared many, many things.
+Some of the things I’ve linked to I thought were worth some more thought or discussion even if I didn’t completely agree with the writer, or they chose their words poorly, and over the years, I’m sure not everyone has agreed with everything I have written.
+But I hope, at the very least, we can agree that I’ve tried as best to allow for as much thoughtful interaction as possible.

 I’ve also tried very hard to support and promote survivors, and the work of advocates, while also being very careful about vetting them if I could.
-The last thing I’ve wanted was to ruin my credibility, and the credibility of this community by promoting a scam or false accusations.
-So, when I couldn’t corroborate a story someone sent me with some kind of mainstream press article, I chose not to share it.
-(Thus the reason I don’t share GoFundMe posts or petitions related to individual cases.
+The last thing I wanted was to ruin my credibility and the credibility of this community by promoting a scam or false accusations.
+So, when I couldn’t corroborate a story someone sent me with some mainstream press article, I chose not to share it.
+(Thus, the reason I don’t share GoFundMe posts or petitions related to individual cases.
 I just don’t know if they’re true or not.)

 The internet and social media do not have to be the muck-filled pit that we so often hear it described as.
 We are the ones who decide what ideas to distribute to our followers.
-We have the ability to create our own little areas on those platforms where we build each other help, we share valuable, positive, messages.
+We can create our little areas on those platforms where we build each other help, we share valuable, positive messages.
 We can advocate for more resources and help without tearing each other down, we can even disagree on the best ways to get these things done.
 Most of all, we can have thoughtful conversations and recognize the humanity in each of us.
 That’s an idea that should win, not anger and hatred.